 The extinction and reduction of some animal species disrupt the earth’s ecosystem.
 The effects are being felt both on land and in the ocean.
 Here are typical examples:

-- When the Arctic heated up due to global warming, the polar bear’s human conflict increased since its habitat had been compromised.
-Bears ended up invading residential areas putting humans in danger.
+- When the Arctic heated up due to global warming, polar bears’ human conflict increased since their habitat had been compromised.
+Bears ended up invading residential areas, putting humans in danger.

-- Another classic example is when foxes go extinct or reduce in number, mouse overpopulation is inevitable due to decreased predation.
-This consequentially increases the issue of diseases like the bubonic plague or E. coli to other species, which is certainly not good for the environment.
+- Another classic example is when foxes go extinct or are reduced in number; mouse overpopulation is inevitable due to decreased predation.
+This consequentially increases the number of diseases like bubonic plague or E. coli to other species, which is certainly not good for the environment.

-- When cougars in the western US state of Utah were reduced, there was an explosion of the deer population.
-This bunch of deer consumed a large part of vegetation, altering the local stream’s path and lowering the overall diversity.
+- When cougars were reduced in the western US state of Utah, the deer population exploded.
+This group consumed a large portion of vegetation, altering the local stream’s path and lowering the overall diversity.

 - When lions and leopards decreased in Africa, it led to a surge of olive baboons, which sadly transferred intestinal parasites to humans.

-- Industrial whaling led to a change of diet of the killer whale diet.
-As a result, they are now eating additional seals, sea lions, and otters, dramatically reducing in population.
+- Industrial whaling led to a change in the killer whale’s diet.
+As a result, they are now eating additional seals, sea lions, and otters, dramatically reducing their population.

 - According to recent studies, the reduction and loss of predators, especially the large ones, have led to population collapse, pandemics, and ecosystem shifts in the recent past.